hove-io/navitia/documentation_integration/source/index.rst

 Code 204
 ********

-    When you're request is good but we are not able to find a journey
+    When your request is good but we are not able to find a journey

 Redirections
 ============